 You might need a new set of lenses.
-Lenses older then about 5 or 6 years will not be able to hold focus for the entire image.
+Lenses older than about five or six years might not be able to hold focus for the entire image.
 If you are a landscape photographer, you probably want clean and sharp edges.
-Your older lenses might do fine for the center of the image but the rest of your image will suffer.
+Your older lenses might do fine for the center of the image, but the rest of your image might be soft.

 Think about your editing workflow.
 You are going to see details and a lot of them.
 The amount of detail you see will affect how you process your image.
 You will zoom in and see lots of wrinkles but zoom out and it looks great.
 You will have much more information to work with and that may or may not be a good thing.

 I personally would rather have lower megapixels and overall better ISO with less noise.
 My images aren’t being printed for massive buildings and billboards.
 If 50+ megapixels excites you, then go for it.
 Just understand the bigger picture.